A Bag of PrettyLitter

 Acute Renal Failure

 This type of kidney disease can unfold very rapidly, typically in days or weeks.
 It usually occurs when a cat eats something toxic that causes kidney failure, suffers an injury to the surrounding area, or has a severe kidney infection or blockage.
-This kind of acute kidney issue is serious, but swift treatment can help fix it, so take your cat to the vet immediately if you notice any signs that could indicate kidney issues.
+This type of acute kidney issue is serious, but swift treatment can help fix it, so take your cat to the vet immediately if you notice any signs that could indicate kidney issues.

 Chronic Kidney Disease